Sinus Graft SurgeryBACK

 Restrict your activities on the day of surgery and return to normal activities slowly.
 Place ice packs on the outside of the face where the sinus grafting was performed.
 Use ice for the first 48 hours to decrease swelling by applying it as continuously as possible.

 Slight bleeding and redness in the saliva are common after sinus grafting surgery.
 If there is excess bleeding, gently wipe any old clots from the mouth and then place clean new gauze over the area and bite firmly for 30–40 minutes.
 Repeat every 30–40 minutes with new gauze.
 If excessive bleeding continues, bite on a cold-water-moistened tea bag firmly for 30–40 minutes.
 Slowly remove the tea bag and leave the area alone.
 If there is continued excessive bleeding, call our office for further instructions.
-Also, avoid excessive talking, or excessive chewing if there is continued bleeding.
+Also, avoid excessive talking and excessive chewing if there is continued bleeding.

 Swelling is normal after any surgical procedure, including sinus grafting for dental implants.
 The extent of swelling varies and depends on the extent of the surgery and each individual patient.
 Swelling around the mouth, jaws, cheeks, and below the eyes is not uncommon.
 The swelling will usually reach its maximum 2–3 days after the surgical procedure.
 The swelling can be decreased by the immediate use of ice packs in the first 48 hours.
 Ice packs should be applied to the outside next to where the surgery was performed.
 Keep the ice on as continuously as possible.
 Also, sitting upright and not lying flat on the first day will help to decrease the amount of swelling.
-You may have been prescribed other anti-inflammatory medications, such as dexamethasone (Decadron®).
-If you were prescribed these medications, follow the instructions written on the bottle.

 Proper oral hygiene is important because it helps reduce chances of an infection.
 Very gentle rinsing should begin the day of sinus grafting surgery.
 If you were given a prescription for mouth rinse, follow the instructions on the prescription.
 If you were not given one, rinse gently with warm salt water twice daily.
 You can brush your teeth the day after your sinus grafting surgery, but be careful not to traumatize the area where the surgery was done.